kianryan/kianryan.github.io/now.md

 I'm currently training for a number of 2018 triathlons and 10k road races.

-I'll next be racing at the (Bolton 10K)[http://www.bolton10k.org/].
+I'll next be racing at the [Bolton 10K](http://www.bolton10k.org/).

 ## Work